OKULLO/Data-Structure-Algorithms/Binary_search.md

 remaining numbers every time.
 Binary search compares the target value to the middle element of the array

-In general, for any list of n, binary search will take log<sub>2</sub> <sup>n</sup> steps to run To search through an list that contains 500 items
+In general, for any list of n, binary search will take log<sub>2</sub> <sup>n</sup> steps to run.

+To search through a list that contains 500 items

 |             | Number |
 | ----------- | ----------- |